-The big media news of last week was the very public firing of Kevin D. Williamson, formerly The Atlantic.
+The big media news of last week was the very public firing of Kevin D. Williamson from The Atlantic.
 Williamson, a right-wing firebrand, was hired as part of The Atlantic’s expansion to be, in essence, a right-wing firebrand.
 His incendiary prose was decried by the left immediately, but Jonah Goldberg, editor at The Atlantic held fast to his decision.
 Turbulence arrived when Williamson called for the hanging of women who have had abortions.
-Conservative thinkers rallied to his defense – conservatives fall into line when one of their own is under attack from the left -- even as liberal talking heads attacked his ascent onto The Atlantic masthead then promptly doubled down once the execution writings had become unearthed.
+Conservative thinkers rallied to his defense—conservatives fall into line when one of their own is under attack from the left—even as liberal talking heads attacked his ascent onto The Atlantic masthead then promptly doubled down once the execution writings had become unearthed.
 But the fallout was too much, even some reasonable right-wingers joined the left, and eventually Jonah Goldberg folded like a lawn chair in a high wind.

 And now, both liberals and conservatives are lamenting: does the Williamson firing mean a diminishing of free speech rights or right-wingers?
 And, as a result, will right-wingers keep establishing alternate media organizations like Breitbart and Fox News?
 And finally, are we headed towards two separate and unequally factual media bubbles?

 Media critic Jack Schaefer comments: